scott-snyder/GeneralBrokenLines/README.md

 To build the documentation, you need doxygen (version > 1.7.0 recommended ) on your system.
 Invoke, also in the build directory:
   `make doc`

+## Contributing

+Contributions in form of issues or merge requests are very welcome!
+If you do not have access to the DESY GitHub instance, please feel free to use the [GitHub mirror](https://github.com/GeneralBrokenLines/GeneralBrokenLines) to submit a PR.